godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 As you might remember, we want to pass an input array to our shader, multiply each element by 2 and get the results.

-To pass values to a compute shader we need to create a buffer.
+We need to create a buffer to pass values to a compute shader.
 We are dealing with an array of floats, so we will use a storage buffer for this example.
 A storage buffer takes an array of bytes and allows the CPU to transfer data to and from the GPU.